DataDog/documentation/content/en/cloud_cost_management/saas_costs.md

 {{% /tab %}}
 {{% tab "OpenAI" %}}

-<div class="alert alert-warning">The OpenAI SaaS Cost integration is in private beta.</div>
+<div class="alert alert-warning">The OpenAI SaaS Cost integration is in public beta.</div>

 1. [Create an API key][101] in your account settings in OpenAI.
 2. Navigate to the [OpenAI integration tile][102] in Datadog and click **Add Account**.